-Pursuant to N.C.G.S. § 62-133.4(c), Toccoa is required to submit to the Commission information and data for a historical 12-month review period including its actual cost of gas, volumes of purchased gas, sales volumes, negotiated sales volumes, and transportation volumes.
-Commission Rule R1-17(k)(6)(a) establishes June 30, 2020, as the end date of the annual review period for the Company in this proceeding.
-Commission Rule R1-17(k)(6)(c) requires that Toccoa file certain information and data showing weather-normalized sales volumes, supporting work papers, and direct testimony and exhibits.
+N.C.G.S. § 62-133.4(c) requires that each natural gas utility submit to the Commission information and data for a historical twelve-month review period concerning its actual cost of gas, volumes of purchased gas, sales volumes, negotiated sales volumes, and transportation volumes.
+Commission Rule R1-17(k)(6)(c) requires the filing by Toccoa of certain information and data showing weather-normalized sales volumes, work papers, and direct testimony and exhibits supporting the information.

 Toccoa witness Trippe testified that he was not aware of any outstanding issues regarding the reporting requirements of Commission Rule R1-17(k)(5)(c), which requires the Company to file a complete monthly accounting of computations under the provisions of the Rule for gas costs and deferred account activity.
+Public

-Public Staff witness Morgan confirmed that she had reviewed the filings and monthly reports filed by Toccoa.
+Staff witness Morgan confirmed that she had reviewed the filings and monthly reports filed by Toccoa.

-Based on the foregoing, the Commission concludes that Toccoa has complied with all procedural requirements of N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k) for the 12-month review period ended June 30, 2020.
+The Commission concludes that Toccoa has complied with all procedural requirements of N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k) for the review period.

-The evidence supporting these findings of fact is contained in the testimony, schedules and exhibits of Toccoa witness Trippe, and the testimony of Public Staff witness Morgan.
+The evidence supporting these findings of fact is contained in the testimony and schedules and exhibit of Toccoa witness Trippe and the testimony of the Public Staff witness Morgan.

-Company witness Trippe testified that Toccoa incurred total North Carolina gas costs of \$326,621 during the review period, which was comprised of demand and storage costs of \$90,831, commodity costs of \$232,362, and other gas costs of \$3,428.
+Company witness Trippe testified that Toccoa incurred total North Carolina gas costs of \$326,621 during the review period, which was comprised of demand and storage costs of \$90,831, commodity costs of \$232,362, and other gas costs of \$3,428

-Public Staff witness Morgan testified that as of June 30, 2020, the balance in Toccoa's Deferred Gas Cost Account was a credit balance of \$26,478, owed by Toccoa to customers.
-Witness Morgan also testified that Toccoa's Deferred Gas Cost Account consisted of the following activity: Commodity True-up of \$12,370, Demand True-up of (\$59,575), Firm Hedges of \$3,428, Decrement of \$41,854, Prior period adjustment of (\$324), and Interest of (\$1,381).
-Witness Morgan stated that every month the Public Staff reviews the Deferred Gas Cost Account reports filed by Toccoa for accuracy and reasonableness, and performs audit procedures on the calculations.
+Public Staff witness Morgan testified that, as of June 30, 2020, the balance in Toccoa's Deferred Gas Cost Account was a credit balance of \$26,478, owed by Toccoa to customers.
+Public Staff witness Morgan also testified that Toccoa's Deferred Gas Cost Account consisted of the following activity: Commodity Trueup of \$12,370, Demand True-up of (\$59,575), Firm Hedges of (\$3,428), Decrement of \$41,854, Prior period adjustment of (\$324), and Interest of (\$1,381).
+Public Staff witness Morgan stated that every month the Public Staff reviews the Deferred Gas Cost Account reports filed by Toccoa for accuracy and reasonableness, and performs audit procedures on the calculations.
 Public Staff witness Morgan also testified that Toccoa had properly accounted for its gas costs during the review period.

-Based on the foregoing, the monthly filings by Toccoa pursuant to Commission Rule R1-17(k)(5)(c), and the findings and conclusions set forth above, the Commission concludes that Toccoa has properly accounted for its gas costs incurred during the review period and that Toccoa's Deferred Gas Cost Account balance reflected in the Company's schedules and exhibits are correct.
+Based on the foregoing, the monthly filings by Toccoa pursuant to Commission Rule R1-17(k)(5)(c), and the findings and conclusions set forth above, the Commission concludes that Toccoa has properly accounted for its gas costs incurred during the review period and that Toccoa's Deferred Gas Cost Account balance reflected in the Company's schedules and exhibits is correct.